JescinthaRajkumar12/literary-quotes/README.md

 ## About This Collection

 As a former literature student, I've always been captivated by the power of a well-crafted sentence.
 Words can build worlds, distill complex emotions, and preserve moments in time.
-This repository is my personal hoard of those powerful words—a digital commonplace book where I collect the lines from novels, plays, and poems that have resonated with me.
+This repository is my personal hoard of those powerful words, a digital commonplace book where I collect the lines from novels, plays, and poems that have resonated with me.

 This project is also a practical exercise in my journey to learn software development.
 Each quote added is another step in mastering the Git workflow, from my local machine in **VS Code** to the world via **GitHub**.